Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 A high ROI means higher profits in relation to the amount spent.
 A low ROI means lower profits in relation to the amount spent.
 Obviously, companies want a higher ROI and may make adjustments to their cost structure in order to do so.

-We wanted to find out how businesses who do track the ROI of their marketing activities actually do it.
+We wanted to find out how businesses who do track the ROI of their marketing activities actually do the data calculation for it.

 So, we asked them to share their formulas, which included: